As an Amazon affiliate, I earn from qualifying purchases.

 Let’s get you those GE remote codes for Sony TVs.

-Your GE Sony TV remote code is a four-digit number that’s different for each particular brand or model.
+Your list of GE Remote Codes for Sony TVs will contain four-digit numbers that are different for each particular brand or model.
 So, if you have two different Sony TVs at home, the codes that they respond to can be entirely different from each other.

 How To Get the GE Remote Code You Need

-To find which list your remote belongs to, you need to open up the battery compartment and check the sticker with the code list written on it.
+To find which list your remote belongs to, open up the battery compartment and check the sticker with the code list written on it.

 Here is the list of codes for each model:

 The fact that there are multiple codes for each model can be confusing for sure.
 But don’t fret.
-All you have to do is try each of the codes from the top of the list down until you find the code you need.
+All you have to do is try each code from the top of the list until you find the code you need.
 Since I sorted the codes by “most likely to work,” chances are you will be up and running with very few tries.

 Pairing a GE Remote with a Sony TV (Manual Method)